Lane Thomas Player Props: Nationals vs. Angels

 Lane Thomas At The Plate

-- Thomas has driven in a run in three games this season (27.3%), including one multiple-RBI game.
+- In three games this season, Thomas has picked up an RBI, with more than one RBI once.

-- In four of 11 games this year, he has scored, including multiple runs once.
+- In four of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.